rodmor59/node-express-user-auth-microservice/README.md

 * Encapsulated database configuration, modeling and access functionality, separated from other programming logic.
 * Environment variables file segregated from the API Source code.
 * Testing configuration and tests with Jest.
 It also includes HTTP server testing with the "supertest" library.
+* Include testing to ensure that user data sent to data creation and modification endpoints is correctly saved in the database.
+To this end, the test access the database directly and compare saved data against expected results.

 <!--
 (#Planned Features)